tzeikob/javascript-patterns/control-flow/sequential-iteration/readme.md

 ## Explanation ##

 What makes this pattern special about sequential execution is that the tasks aren't known from the very beginning and most of the time are given in a more dynamic way like a collection of tasks.
 In such a use case it could be impossible to hard code the invocation of each task, so we have to follow a different approach.
 The solution is to use a more dynamic iterative process.
-The sequential iteration pattern can be implemented using either old school **callbacks** along with recursion or the more development friendly **promises**, where either implementation should give us the same execution.
+The sequential iteration pattern can be implemented using either old school **callbacks** along with recursion or the more development friendly **promises** and **async functions**, where either implementation should give us the same execution.

 ### Sequential iteration with callbacks ###